This blog provides information for educational purposes only. Read our complete summary for more info.

-Distillation equipment is an important piece of survival gear.
-Simple, small-scale distillation equipment can be used to manufacture valuable survival commodities such as purified water, distilled spirits, fuel alcohol, and antiseptic.
+There are many reasons one might want to own a still.
+First, distillation equipment is an important piece of survival gear.
+Simple, small-scale distillation equipment can be used to manufacture valuable survival commodities such as purified water, fuel alcohol, and antiseptic, and more.
 In addition to potentially saving your life in an SHTF event, these items could also be used to trade for other goods and services.
+However, it is important to keep in mind that alcohol can only be legally distilled with the proper permits.

 Background - Still Design